 6 Ways to Work Wisely Not Hard,

-The phrase “to work skillfully and not to work hard” can have a very different meaning for everyone.
+How To Work Smarter, Not Harder, The phrase “to work skillfully and not to work hard” can have a very different meaning for everyone.
 After researching that saying, I discovered that the term was coined by Allen F. Morgenstern in the 1930s.
 As an industrial engineer, he created a simplification program to increase productivity with minimal effort.

 There are different opinions on this point, some agreeing, while others disagree.
 These ideas come from an individual perspective.
-My opinion, or my opinion, depends on the way you agree on the sentence, work smartly and not hard.
+My opinion, or my opinion, depends on the way you agree with the sentence, work smartly and not hard.
 Let me explain.

 In the past, I wrote an article entitled ‘Why I Say Professional Organizers Are Lazy’.
 The context of this article addresses the word work smarter not harder.
 In the article, I explain why I say that.
 In short, professional editors find ways to complete tasks with very little effort.